Consumers who purchased or leased a 2013 Ford Fusion Hybrid sedan or the C-Max Hybrid wagon.

 Consumers who purchased a 2013 Ford C-Max or Fusion hybrid may have legal recourse in light of claims that the company issued false and misleading marketing about the fuel economy capabilities of these vehicles.
 It has been alleged that the vehicles, at most, would only receive 41 miles per gallon, even though the automaker advertised that the cars achieved a class-leading 47 mpg.
 Ford is now facing class action lawsuits on behalf of consumers who purchased the C-Max and Fusion hybrid vehicles, seeking reimbursement for the purchased price of the cars.

 If you own or lease a 2013 Ford C-Max or Fusion hybrid vehicle, you may be able to participate in a class action lawsuit against Ford.
-To find out if you are eligible, fill out our free case review form.
-There is no cost or obligation to learn more about your potential legal options.

 In December 2012, Consumer Reports released the results of testing on the 2013 Ford Fusion Hybrid sedan and the C-Max Hybrid wagon.
 The Fusion Hybrid achieved 39 mpg overall, and 35 mpg and 41 mpg in city and highway conditions, respectively; the C-Max Hybrid performed similarly, achieving a 37 overall mpg, with 35 mpg and 38 mpg for city and highway.
 While the vehicles boasted impressive miles per gallon, these results revealed that they did not live up to their ambitious 47 mpg claims.
 In fact, Consumer Reports found that the difference between the actual and advertised overall MPGs of these two vehicles was the "largest discrepancy" it has seen among any current vehicle models.

 Class Action Lawsuits Seek Compensation for Ford Hybrid Owners, Lessees